materialsproject/workshop/workshop/index.md

 ## Workshop Videos

-The lessons for the last virtual workshop (2020) are on [Youtube](https://www.youtube.com/watch?v=vga6eV3IAac&list=PLTjFYVNE7LTiuOK8Re7ltY0a3OHFcQhAE) and [Bilibili](https://www.bilibili.com/video/BV1Uz4y1f7L5/).
+The lessons for the 2021 virtual workshop are on [YouTube](https://www.youtube.com/playlist?list=PLTjFYVNE7LTi6kGvPAF7DDQYj0KDL-vQL) and for 2020 are on [YouTube](https://www.youtube.com/watch?v=vga6eV3IAac&list=PLTjFYVNE7LTiuOK8Re7ltY0a3OHFcQhAE) and [Bilibili](https://www.bilibili.com/video/BV1Uz4y1f7L5/).

+Note that the 2021 workshop introduced a lesson on the **new Materials Project API**.
+Since this is still in development, some details may have changed.
+Consult our [API page](https://next-gen.materialsproject.org) and documentation therein for the latest information.

 ## Location